DANS-KNAW/dans-parent-pom/README.md

 2. In the parent POM, change the version number for the dependency to the next (not yet deployed) release version.
 3. Build and deploy `dans-parent-pom`.
 4. In the dependency's POM, change the parent POM version number to the newly deployed version of `dans-parent-pom`.
-5. Build and deploy the dependency.
+5. Build and deploy the inheriting project.

 BUILDING FROM SOURCE
 --------------------